nhgritctran/PheTK/README.md

 ```

 ## 2. SYSTEM REQUIREMENTS
-PheTK was developed for efficient processing of large data while being resource friendly.
+PheTK was developed for efficient processing of large data while being resource-friendly.
 It was tested on different platforms from laptops to different cloud environments.

 Here are some minimum VM configuration suggestions for _All of Us_ users:
 - Cohort module: default General Analysis (4 CPUs, 15GB RAM) or Hail Genomic Analysis
 (main VM and 2 workers of 4 CPUs, 15GB RAM each) VMs should work.
-Hail Genomic Analysis is only needed for .by_genotype() method.
+Hail Genomic Analysis is only needed for the .by_genotype() method.
 - Phecode module: a minimum of 8 CPUs, 52GB RAM standard VM should work for current v7 data.
-This might require more RAM depending on user custom workflow or data -
+This might require more RAM depending on the user's custom workflow or data -
 usually Jupyter Python kernel would die at if there is not enough memory.
 - PheWAS module: default General Analysis VM (4 CPUs, 15GB RAM) should work.
-However, more CPUs would speed up analysis and using low configurations do not necessarily save computing cost
+However, more CPUs would speed up analysis and using low configurations does not necessarily save computing cost
 since total runtime would be longer.
 - Plot module: default General Analysis VM (4 CPUs, 15GB RAM) should work.